 As tablets grow in popularity, you may be wondering if your child would benefit from having an iPad or an inexpensive tablet like a Kindle Fire, Google Nexus, or Barnes and Noble Nook in their book bag.

-Andrea Eldridge, CEO and co-founder of Nerds On Call, explored in previous articles how tablets can play a role in our children’s education.
+In previous articles, Andrea Eldridge, CEO, and co-founder of Call Nerds explored how tablets can play a role in our children’s education.

 Studies have shown that playing certain educational games can improve test scores.

 Access to the internet (when in range of a wireless signal) can give your student instant answers to any of her queries or make quick work of finding ideas for a science project.

 Office-style programs, while limited, can even provide the ability to write reports or create presentations and email them to her teacher.

 However, the overall value of a low-end tablet to pre-college level students is limited, and handing your child unfettered access to the internet is a dangerous proposition.

 The portability of tablets makes it all too easy for Jr. to head off to his room to research that paper, only to end up somewhere you’d instead he didn’t explore on the internet.

 A common area computer allows you to monitor his activity more easily or install parental control software to set some limits.